socialize/socialize-management-sdk/README.md

     # to get all history smart alert objects
     resp = m.get_smart_alerts()
-    # return an objects of of smart alert
+    # return an object list of of smart alert

         users
         created